Prevelo Zulu Four 24″

-Lightweight with trigger shifters, hydraulic disc brakes, and a low cage derailleur, the Zulu Four is a perfectly packaged bike for young mountain bikers ready for adventure.
+Lightweight with trigger shifters, hydraulic disc brakes, and a low cage derailleur, it's perfect for young mountain bikers.

 Kelly from Haven Outdoors authored this review for Two Wheeling Tots.
 Kelly is an avid mountain biker and a father of four and certainly knows his way around bikes and kids.

-My 8 year old has been riding the Prevelo Zulu Four over the past few weeks and I think Prevelo has hit the sweet spot with this bike.
+My son has been riding the Prevelo Zulu Four for over a year and Prevelo has hit the sweet spot with this bike.
 They’ve really packed a lot of value into this 24” wheeled rig (also available in a 20″).
-While $899 isn’t really pocket change for most of us, it’s also not highway robbery either.
+A $900 kids bike isn’t really pocket change for most of us, it’s also not highway robbery either.
 Especially when most adults are paying double to 8 times that much on their personal bikes.
 And if you really think about it, your child who is just beginning should be on a nicer bike than you anyway.
-You have already developed a skill set that can overcome weaknesses of a less that perfect bicycle.
+You have already developed a skill set that can overcome the weaknesses of a less than perfect bicycle.
 Just sayin’.

 Frame & Geometry

 Thank the fine people at Prevelo for specing this bike out with parts that work too!
-They provided a real air fork that you can adjust with the same pump mom and dad use for their forks.
+The Suntour XCR 24″ air fork is lockable, has 80mm of travel and adjusts with the same pump mom and dad use for their forks.
 Kids come in all sizes and shapes, which means they also vary in weight.
 Having a fork that works for a 100 lb. kid won’t even move for a kid that weighs 40 lbs.
-Being able to adjust this makes the difference in having suspension that works vs a rigid fork that just looks like you have suspension.
-The Suntour XCR 24 fork also has a lockout for when you find the need to stop squishing over things for a moment.
+Being able to adjust this makes the difference in having a suspension that works vs a rigid fork that just looks like you have suspension.

-The next thing I would note is the smooth-shifting one by ten drivetrain.
+To aid in the climbing department, the 2019 Zulu’s have been updated with a wider range of gears to its smooth-shifting one by ten drivetrain.
 The Shimano SLX rapid fire shifters work great.
-The Shimano ZEE rear derailleur has a clutch to keep the chain tension over bumpy terrain and through shifts.
+The Shimano Deore Shadow RD+ has a clutch to keep the chain tension over bumpy terrain and through shifts.
 It also has a short cage to provide plenty of clearance.
-The rear cassette has a range of 11-34t giving plenty of range, while the front sprocket is a 32t narrow wide with an allow chain guard.
-For a lot of the trails we ride, this set up has worked fine.
-However, riding some of the steeper trails in the Wasatch Mountains here in Utah, I would probably get a 28t ring up front or get a bit larger cog on the rear cassette.
-A bigger range rear cassette though would mean putting a longer derailleur cage on, and it would have more risk of getting hung up on trail debris.
+The rear cassette has a range of 11-42t giving plenty of range, while the front sprocket is a 30t narrow wide with an allow chain guard.
+This was a welcome change all in favor of making climbing easier for kids.
+I don’t know many kids that enjoy a brutal climb.